galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-plant/tutorial.md

 >
 >    {% snippet faqs/galaxy/datasets_import_from_data_library.md %}
 >
-> 3. Rename the datasets to `cells_shr` and `cells_wt`.
+> 3. Apply the tags `#shr` and `#wt` to one of the datasets, with respect to the initial labels.
+These tags will be inherited for each task that the dataset undergoes.
+>
+>    {% snippet faqs/galaxy/datasets_add_tag.md %}
+>
 {: .hands_on}

 > ### {% icon question %} Questions
 >
-> We can peek at the `cells_shr` file, and determine the dimensionality and naming scheme of the data.
+> We can peek at the `#shr` file, and determine the dimensionality and naming scheme of the data.
 The rows and the columns depict different variables.
 >
 > 1. Which are the cell barcodes?
 Rows or Columns?
 > 1. Which are the gene names?
 Rows or Columns?